 For each AAA, the formula ratio is applied to the total available Title III funds to determine its allocation.
 Let 𝐹 represent the total Title III funds available for distribution.
 For each AAA, multiply the total available funds by that AAA’s formula funding ratio.
 The result is the AAA’s Title III allocation for the current year.

 Allocation Formula:

 Title III AllocationAAA=Formula RatioAAA⋅F

 This determines each AAA’s proportional share of the available funds.

-FFY2026 IFF Allocation by AAA: Formula Ratios and Percentage Share for Title III-B, III-C1, III-C2, III-D, and III-E Funds